jaredpar/csharplang/proposals/low-level-struct-improvements.md

 - A `ref` field cannot be declared `static`
 - A `ref` field can only be `ref` assigned in the constructor of the declaring type.
+- The reference assembly generation process must preserve the presence of a `ref` field inside a `ref struct`
+- A `ref readonly struct` must declare it's `ref` fields as `ref readonly`

 ### Provide struct this escape annotation
 The rules for the scope of `this` in a `struct` limit the *ref-safe-to-escape*